awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-push.md

 }
 ```

-To learn how to create and attach an IAM policy, see [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.
+To learn how to create and attach an IAM policy, see [Working with policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.

-## Push a Revision Using the AWS CLI<a name="push-with-cli"></a>
+## Push a revision using the AWS CLI<a name="push-with-cli"></a>

 **Note**
  The `push` command bundles application artifacts and an AppSpec file into a revision\.
 The file format of this revision is a compressed ZIP file\.
 The command cannot be used with an AWS Lambda or an Amazon ECS deployment because each expects a revision that is a JSON\-formatted or YAML\-formatted AppSpec file\.